 A collaboration between the UC Davis Institute for Innovation and Entrepreneurship and UC Merced Venture Lab, the Central Valley Entrepreneurship Academy is the premier academic program for commercializing innovations in science, engineering, social science and humanities.

 The academy is open to community members and aspiring entrepreneurs, as well as upper-division undergrads, graduate students (master’s and doctoral), postdocs and faculty from all academic fields.
-Priority registration is given to individuals referred by UC Merced (see application).
+We give priority registration to individuals referred by UC Merced (see application).

 The program is taught by investors, entrepreneurs, university faculty and industry experts who serve as mentors and guest speakers.
 You’ll gain the knowledge and networks needed to explore and develop the commercial potential of your research or venture.

 Key topics include how to ask the right questions to grow your venture; investigate its market, technical and business potential; build a team; protect your intellectual property; develop a presentation; and expand your network.

 The program is intensive, so please come prepared to work hard.
 We encourage participants to attend all three full days to obtain maximum benefit.

 The academy includes:

 - An opportunity to explore the market opportunities surrounding your ideas and your research.